 Garages are rarely served by heating or cooling systems, even when they are attached to the home.
-And while most people do not much concern themselves about cooling a garage in summer, if you use your garage space as a workshop to work on cars or home maintenance projects, or if it serves as a center for working on gardening tasks, a garage in summer can be a pretty unpleasant place to work if it is not cooled.
+Most people do not concern themselves about cooling a garage in summer.
+However, if you use your garage space as a workshop to work on cars or home maintenance projects, or if it serves as a center for working on gardening tasks, a garage in summer can be a pretty unpleasant place to work if it is not cooled.

 You have several options for cooling a hot garage, depending on your local conditions.
 Garages in areas with mild summers can get away with an exhaust fan that provides large air changes throughout the day, but if your summers are hot, muggy or both, you may be eyeing a full-blown window air conditioning unit as the best solution.